Tadao Ando in Germany

 weisenburger headquarters in Karlsruhe

-With a gross floor area of 13,000 m², the new-build provides 650 workstations and 15 meeting rooms spread across seven floors.
-An innovative working environment is being created, complemented by a cafeteria, a fitness studio, a roof terrace, and an open staircase in the inner courtyard.
-An underground garage with three levels provides the required amount of parking spaces.
-Client and Managing Director Nicolai Weisenburger summarises the design principles of the building:
+On a gross floor area of 13,000 m², the new building offers 650 workstations and 15 meeting rooms on up to seven levels.
+The innovative working environment is complemented by a cafeteria, a fitness studio, a roof terrace and an open staircase in the inner courtyard.
+Three underground car park levels provide the necessary parking spaces.

 Tadao Ando in Karlsruhe - Glass and exposed concrete

 “In 2014 we first looked into working with “Tadao Ando Architect & Associates”.
 We really wanted to realise this project which was extremely important to us with this architect in particular.
 A common concern of architect and client was to create an aesthetically valuable building that meets the latest technical standards, is energy efficient and so offers our employees the best working conditions.”
+Nicolai Weisenburger explains how the project all started.
+In 2017, the symbolic groundbreaking ceremony was celebrated, followed by 35,000 m³ excavation.
+The designs put forward by the Pritzker prize winner Tadao Ando were implemented with “archis”, a local architecture firm.

 The height of the cubic design varies: on the street side, the building is seven storeys tall.
 The top floor leads to the roof terrace via a gallery.
 The trapezoidal portico with the main entrance is located in the west wing.
 The side wings are four storeys tall; the building is one storey shorter on the north side.
 The building will blend harmoniously into its surroundings, with vertical planting of the wide overhang planned in future and the green roof surfaces.